Jim and Vicki Chu Legacy Award

 no-overlay

-The Jim and Vicki Chu Legacy Award provides support for students in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs to participate in an established JIBC international learning exchange experience such as LESD's International Exchange with the Waterford Institute of Technology and BLES's International Exchange with the University of Portsmouth.
+The Jim and Vicki Chu Legacy Award provides financial support for students in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs to participate in international exchange programs facilitated by the Office of International Affairs.

 Value